AmziLS/AmziProlog/README.md

 For building the whole system, see the make/ subdirectory.
 There are [detailed building instructions for Windows](https://github.com/AmziLS/AmziProlog/blob/master/Windows%20compilation%20instructions.md).

 Individual components can be built using the make files in each subdirectory.
-It is also possible to load the .sln files into Visual Studio for debugging.
+It is also possible to load the .sln files in Visual Studio for debugging.
 Make sure that you have set up the environment variables correctly (see /bin/amzi_vars_winXX.bat).

 # Releases